christophedc0/blog.iety.xyz/ansible.md

 ---
 - hosts: localhost
   connection: local

   vars_files:
     - /etc/ansible/vars/api_key.yml

   tasks:
     - name: Echo the API key which is injected in the environment.
       shell: echo $API_KEY
       environment:
         API_KEY = "{{ api_key }}"
       register: echo_result

     - name: Show the result.
       debug: var = echo_result.stdout
 ```

-### How to encrypt keys, passwords & sensitive data.
+### How to encrypt keys, passwords & sensitive data

 We have an API key in /etc/ansible/vars/api_key.yml
 which contains the following: